How to Start an Urban Homestead (9 Helpful Tips!)

 Urban Homesteading – What Does it Mean?

 Urban homesteading generally means striving to generate most of the food your household consumes in an urban setting, which might include crops and livestock.
-A homesteader makes an effort to produce as much of their own food as possible and live sustainably.

 The goal of homesteading is self-sufficiency, and the phrase has evolved to include composting, recycling, resource conservation, and food preservation techniques, including canning, drying, and freezing.
-But compared to living in the country, leading a sustainable lifestyle may seem a little more challenging in an urban setting.

 How to Start an Urban Homestead?

 After all, urban homesteading isn’t just a lifestyle change – it is an investment.
 There will undoubtedly be some monthly expenses to consider.
-However, once you have developed your systems, your costs are usually low and yield adequate returns.

 Here are a few tips to help you begin your urban homesteading journey…